 We are exposed to certain commodity risks associated with prices for various raw materials.
-In particular, we have been experiencing increasing prices and lead times of copper clad laminates (CCLs), a key raw material for the manufacture of PCBs.
+In particular, we have been experiencing volatility in prices and increasing lead times of copper clad laminates (CCLs), a key raw material for the manufacture of PCBs.
 This may negatively affect our profitability.
-CCLs are made from epoxy resin, glass cloth, and copper foil, all of which are seeing limited supply and increased prices.
+CCLs are made from epoxy resin, glass cloth, and copper foil, all of which are seeing limited supply and volatility in prices.
 We only buy a small amount of copper directly.
 However, copper is a major driver of laminate cost.
 We are hedging copper as a proxy for hedging laminate.
-As of July 4, 2022, we had commodity contracts with a notional quantity of (i) 630 metric tonnes for the period beginning June 30, 2022 and ending on October 3, 2022, (ii) 700 metric tonnes for the period beginning October 4, 2022 and ending on January 3, 2023, (iii) 700 metric tonnes for the period beginning January 1, 2023 and ending on March 31, 2023, and (iv) 700 metric tonnes for the period beginning April 1, 2023 and ending on June 30, 2023.
-As of July 4, 2022, the fair value of the commodity contracts was recorded as a liability in the amount of \$3.5 million and included as a component of other current liabilities.
+As of October 3, 2022, we had commodity contracts with a notional quantity of 700 metric tonnes each for the periods: (i) beginning October 4, 2022 and ending on January 3, 2023, (ii) beginning January 1, 2023 and ending on March 31, 2023, (iii) beginning April 1, 2023 and ending on June 30, 2023, and (iv) beginning July 1, 2023 and ending on September 30, 2023.
+As of October 3, 2022, the fair value of the commodity contracts was recorded as a liability in the amount of \$4.7 million and included as a component of other current liabilities.
 We will continue to evaluate our commodity risks and may utilize commodity forward purchase contracts more frequently in the future.